-Agile Digital’s strategy lead and team partner won the hackathon with the APEC Connect app – an app and platform, aimed at enabling the smallest business owners to build an online export identity to prove goods authenticity globally using blockchain technology.
+Agile Digital’s strategy lead and team partner won the hackathon with the APEC Connect app.
+This app and platform were aimed at enabling the smallest business owners to build an online export identity to prove goods authenticity globally using blockchain technology.

 We worked closely with IP Australia (as the Registrar of trade marks) to design the platform and validate the prototype in overseas markets, offering global consumers confidence in the origin and journey of Australian export goods.

 The alpha-phase Smart Trade Mark innovation combined the identity strengths of emerging blockchain technology with the ‘identity right’ of a trade mark, to combat counterfeiting in global marketplaces.
 Every step in the supply chain of Australian-produced merchandise was registered in a tamper-proof blockchain ledger, where the products leave an indelible trace throughout its journey to consumers – domestic or international.

 The process starts when a trade mark owner is authenticated by IP Australia and is issued an encrypted Smart Trade Mark along with the digital Certificate of Authority – “the master key”.
 The owner can authorise third parties with an operational authority over trademarked products through the issue of digital “restricted keys”.
 Authorised participants of the supply chain can include exporters, warehouses, wholesalers, distributors, and retailers.
-And, finally, consumers can ascertain product authenticity by scanning a certificate on product packaging with a smartphone and tracing its entire journey, as a proof of origin.
+And, finally, consumers can ascertain product authenticity by scanning a certificate on product packaging with a smartphone and tracing its entire journey, as proof of origin.

 - The Australian Information Industry Association’s (AIIA) National Award for Public Sector & Government Innovation of the Year (2019) and Infrastructure & Platforms Innovation of the Year (2019) competition categories.

 - Three ACT territory Australian Information Industry Association’s (AIIA) ACT Awards for the Digital Canberra iAward, Public Sector & Government, and Infrastructure and Platforms Innovation of the Year (2019)